Woman Cradle of Abundance, Inc. – Board of Directors

 Dr. Elsie McKee, the Archibald Alexander Professor of Reformation Studies and the History of Worship at Princeton Theological Seminary, is known as a historian of the 16th century.
 She has published books and articles on John Calvin, Katharina Schütz Zell, and Reformation worship; she has studied and taught in Europe and Congo as well as the United States, and lectured in various places around the world.
 She has long been involved with educational and medical projects in Congo, where she was born and reared.
 These include the Presbyterian University (Kasai), United Front Against Riverblindness, and Education Congo supporting the Université Protestante au Congo (Kinshasa).

 Gordon's background is as a lawyer and business development executive.
 He was Vice President of the Digital Media Group at Beliefnet.
 Before that, Gordon served as Vice President of Business Development at Major League Baseball Advanced Media (MLBAM).
 Gordon began his business development career at Real Networks as Senior Director of Business Development Media Programming.
 Prior to moving to the corporate world, Gordon was a partner at Pantaleoni Govens and Wise.
-He holds a BA in Philosophy from Swarthmore College, a Juris Doctor from Fordham University School of Law, and his Masters of Divinity and Theology from Princeton Theological Seminary.
-Gordon is putting the finishing touches on his Ph.D. at Princeton Theological Seminary in the area of History with a focus on the Protestant Reformation, and is now teaching at Western Theological Seminary in Holland, MI.
+He holds a BA in Philosophy from Swarthmore College, a Juris Doctor from Fordham University School of Law, and his Masters of Divinity and Doctor of Philosophy from Princeton Theological Seminary.
+He has taught at Western Theological Seminary in Holland, MI., and been a senior research fellow at the Center for the Study of Law and Religion at Emory University.

 Anna de Groot

 Beverley Williams is a librarian by profession, and an active leader in her church and friend to Congo women by choice.
-Originally from Jamaica, she has worked at Union Theological Seminary and at Princeton Theological Seminary library for many years and is currently the Collection Management Coordinator for library acquisitions.
+Originally from Jamaica, she has worked at Union Theological Seminary and at Princeton Theological Seminary library for many years and has recently retired as the Collection Management Coordinator for library acquisitions.
 Bev heard about Woman Cradle of Abundance from friends at the seminary and became involved as a volunteer in 2014.
 Her enthusiasm and her joy in sharing news about FEBA are contagious.
 The opportunity to get to know Maman Monique and Maman Antoinette was one of the highlights of 2016.
+Now she combines singing and Woman Cradle of Abundance in great style.

 Alicia Jay White